Host a Successful Yard Sale: 11 Tricks to Make Money and Get Rid of Junk

 Think big-ticket first

 Draw people to your sale by positioning your big-ticket items (think sofas, furniture, power tools, lawn equipment, and bicycles) close to the sidewalk.
 These items show shoppers that you’re selling quality pieces.
 But beware the Catch-22: while you want these items to sell, you don’t want to lose their welcoming power too early in the sale.
 Overprice them at first or ask shoppers to come to you with a price.
 If a piece doesn’t seem to generate much interest, slash the price sooner than later.
-Snap up these garage sale finds when you see them.

 Many shoppers will want to pay with $20 bills, so make sure you’ve got a hefty supply of fives and tens.
 Price all of your items in 25-cent increments.
 That way, you’ll only need to stock up on quarters (take out at least two $10 rolls from the bank).
 Keep incoming change organized in your moneybox using a disposable muffin tin (use the other tins to display small knickknacks like jewelry).